jecki/DHParser/documentation_src/manuals/02_document-trees.rst

 blanks by default).

-It should also be noted that assigning a value to the reflow-parameter changes the meaning of the `inline_tags`-parameters in a subtle way.
+It should also be noted that assigning a value to the reflow-parameter changes the meaning of the `inline_tags`-parameters in a subtle way - and likewise the meaning of the xml:space-attribute if that is used.
 Without reflow, the `inline-tags`-parameter marks tags, the content of which is strictly preserved when serializing.
 (Unless, the data itself contains a line-break it will be written entirely on a single line, thus the name "inline".)
 However, if the